Lee-Yang-zero ratio method in three-dimensional Ising model: Introduction

-In addition to these analyses, we propose a series of alternative methods to realize the intersection analysis of the CP with the use of a single LYZ.
+In addition, we propose a series of alternative methods to realize the intersection analysis of the CP with the use of a single LYZ.
 Whereas these methods assume that the universality class and the values of critical exponents are known, they are applicable to systems where the search for the second LYZ is difficult, such as the lattice-QCD simulations~\cite{Dimopoulos:2021vrk,Ding:2024sux,Clarke:2024ugt,Basar:2023nkp,Schmidt:2025ppy,Adam:2025phc}.

 This paper is organized as follows.
-In Sec.~\ref{sec:formalism}, after introducing the LYZ in the Ising model, we explain the LYZR method and compare it with the Binder-cumulant method.
+In Sec.~\ref{sec:formalism}, we introduce the LYZR method and compare it with the Binder-cumulant method.
 The analysis with a single LYZ is also introduced.
 After describing the setup of our numerical simulations in Sec.~\ref{sec:setup}, we present our numerical results of the LYZR and Binder-cumulant methods in Sec.~\ref{sec:Numerical_result}.
-The numerical results for the single LYZ method is reported in Sec.~\ref{sec:Single_result}.
+The numerical results for the single-LYZ method are reported in Sec.~\ref{sec:Single_result}.
 In Sec.~\ref{sec:Discussion}, we give a brief summary.